+When you bring the 333-hp, 3.0-liter supercharged V6 into the Audi S5, you've got quite a machine.
+Not that BMW's 315-hp, 3.0-liter turbocharged inline-6, or Ford's 365-hp, 3.5-liter twin-turbo V6 (and others) aren't exceptional.
 The S5 is another animal altogether.
-The supercharged V6 is mated to a standard 6-speed manual transmission or available 7-speed S tronic twin-clutch transmission, which uses dual input shafts and dual clutch packs to execute computer-controlled gear changes in just .2 seconds.
+The supercharged V6 is mated to a standard 6-speed manual transmission or available 7-speed S tronic twin-clutch transmission, which uses dual input shafts and dual clutch packs to execute computer-controlled gear changes in just two-tenths of a second.

 The A5/S5 was the first recent Audi in which the front differential is mounted between the engine and the transmission, taking some weight off the front wheels, and better balancing the weight.
 But because the S5 weighs nearly 4000 pounds, it's no Porsche.
 The ride is never punishing, but models with adjustable suspension offer a bit more compliance over rough pavement.

 The Audi A5 is a rarity as an all-wheel-drive four-seat coupe or convertible.
 Its 2.0-liter turbo engine is strong, its 8-speed transmission impeccable, and ride and handling flawless for the mission.
 The A5 is not inexpensive, but it's still less than Mercedes or BMW.
-The S5 ups the game and is hard to beat in its class, with a satisfying supercharged V6 engine and available 7-speed twin clutch transmission, with big brakes and firmer suspension.
-For those who must have a beefy V8, there's the RS5, now with 450 horsepower.
+The S5 ups the game and is hard to beat in its class, with a satisfying supercharged V6 engine and available 7-speed twin clutch transmission, coupled with big brakes and a firmer suspension.
+For those who must have a beefy V8, there's the RS5, with 450 horsepower.
 Nothing feels like the RS5.